Judopay/JudoKit-iOS/README.md

 ## Getting started

-### Initial setup
+#### 1. Integration

-- Add `#import <JudoKitObjC/JudoKitObjC.h>` to the top of the file where you want to use the SDK.
+Add `#import <JudoKitObjC/JudoKitObjC.h>` to the top of the file where you want to use the SDK.

+#### 2. Setup

-- You can set your token and secret here when initializing the session:
+You can set your token and secret here when initializing the session:

 ```objc
 // initialize the SDK by setting it up with a token and a secret
 self.judoKitSession = [[JudoKit alloc] initWithToken:token secret:secret];
 ```

-- To instruct the SDK to communicate with the Sandbox, include the following lines in the ViewController where the payment should be initiated:
+To instruct the SDK to communicate with the Sandbox, include the following lines in the ViewController where the payment should be initiated:

 ```objc
 // setting the SDK to Sandbox Mode - once this is set, the SDK wil stay in Sandbox mode until the process is killed
 self.judoKitSession.apiSession.sandboxed = YES;
 ```

-- When you are ready to go live you can remove this line.
+When you are ready to go live you can remove this line.

-### Invoking a payment screen
+#### 3. Make a payment

 ```objc
     JPAmount *amount = [[JPAmount alloc] initWithAmount:@"25.0" currency:@"GBP"];